nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-07-22-memories-of-a-multi-dimensional-free-thinking-software-developer/index.md

 ---
 title: Memories of a multi-dimensional free thinking software developer
-description: "Explore the unique journey of a dyslexic software developer and discover insights to empower gifted individuals and their employers.
-Join the conversation!"
+description: Explore the unique journey of a dyslexic software developer and discover insights to empower gifted individuals and their employers.
+Join the conversation!
 date: 2007-07-22
 creator: Martin Hinshelwood
 id: "365"